• Skip to primary navigation

 If you need to substitute Tempura flour in your favorite recipe, cornstarch can be used instead; just stick to a 1:1 ratio - one cup of Tempura flour replaced by one cup of cornstarch - for optimal results.

-Of course, depending on what you are trying to make with these ingredients, you may have to adjust the proportions slightly in order to hit the desired culinary result.
+Of course, depending on what you are trying to make with these ingredients, you may have to adjust the proportions slightly to hit the desired culinary result.

 5 - Gluten-Free Flour Blend